learn-co-students/ruby-project-guidelines-seattle-web-012720/README.md

 Lastly, run "rake db:seed".
 Now you're ready to go!

 ## Starting the program
 To start the program, type "ruby bin/run.rb".
 Follow on-screen instructions.
+For demonstration purposes, when creating a new order please use zip code "98531".

 ## Contributing
 Contributions are welcome, submit a pull request!